tdwg/bdq/tg2/_review/docs/maintenance/index.md

 Notes for the guidance for maintainers if the BDQ Core standard is ratified.

 ### 1.1 Purpose
-This document is for guidance of the BDQ Core Maintenence Group
+This document is for guidance of the BDQ Core Maintenance Group

 ### 1.2 Audience
 Biodiversity Information Standards (TDWG) BDQ Core Maintenance Interest Group